eastmmal000/IB-Comp-Sci/README.md

   This is a program that allows the user to play with a number and see how numbers work in code.
 ### JS_Forms_&_Validation
   [JS_Forms_&_Validation](https://eastmmal000.github.io/IB-Comp-Sci/JS_Forms_&_Validation.html)
   This is a program that demonstrates how forms and vaidation work by using a persons name.
-Its doesnt work at this moment.